oluwakemi-dada/album-app/README.md

 # Album App

-TEST - This is a simple app that displays Album lists from a json file.
+ASSESSMENT - This is a simple app that displays Album lists from a json file.
 User is able to filter the albums that gets shown.

 ## Built With